kildom/xml2docx/docs/template.md

 When you using JSON5 data file input, the XML file becomes a template.
 You can use JavaScript expressions and statements there.

+> [!CAUTION]
+> ACTIVATING THIS OPTION WILL PERMIT THE EXECUTION OF ARBITRARY
+> CODE FROM THE TEMPLATE FILE WITHOUT LIMITATIONS.
+USE ONLY
+> XML FILES FROM A TRUSTED SOURCE.

 ## Data file

 The data file is a file containing [JSON5](https://json5.org/).